akumarkk/mycompany/docs/security/stride.md

 ###### STRIDE
+STRIDE is a model of threats, used to help reason and find threats to a system.

 Spoofing |  Authenticity | Pretending to be something or someone other than yourself Tampering | Integrity | Modifying something on disk, network, memory, or elsewhere